University of Scranton buildings and landmarks: The Estate

 In 1867, Joseph H. Scranton, one of the founders of the city of Scranton, commissioned the building of his family home.
 Designed by New York architect Russell Sturgis, one of America's most outstanding architects in the post Civil War era, the home was created in the French Second Empire style.
 The house features stone masonry by William Sykes and detailed woodwork carvings designed by William F. Paris.
 The 25-room, three-story residence contained a billiards room, a ballroom, a library, a Tiffany glass skylight, and a solid mahogany staircase.
 It is estimated that the cost of construction totaled $150,000.

 Throughout the years, a number of renovations and improvements were made on the estate.
 The house initially featured a tower located on top of the front left corner of the estate's roof, which was later removed.
 Additionally, while occupying the residence, William W. Scranton built the large granite wall surrounding the property in order to protect the estate and keep out rioting townspeople, upset about the tuberculosis epidemic that they felt had been spread through the city's water supply, the rights of which were owned by the Scranton family.
 Parts of the wall were later removed during the construction of Loyola Hall in 1956.
 There used to be two open porches in the back of the estate.
 In the early 1970s, both porches were enclosed and converted into a sitting room and a dining room.

 Construction commenced in 1867 and continued for four years, finishing in time for the Scranton family's Thanksgiving celebrations in November 1871.
 Less than a year later, Joseph H. Scranton died.
 His son, William W. Scranton, then inherited the property.
 After William W. Scranton's death, his wife, Katherine M. Scranton, used the home until her death in 1935, at which point it passed into the hands of their son, Worthington Scranton.
-Because Worthington's wife Marjorie was confined to a wheelchair, she had difficulty navigating around the estate.
+Because Worthington's wife Marjorie was a wheelchair user, she had difficulty navigating around the estate.
 They built a new home outside of Scranton in Abington called "Marworth."
 Once construction on Marworth was completed in 1941, the Scrantons moved out of the estate entirely, although that house had never been their primary residence.